 Atrocities are common during the war.
 The waiting death affects even the most resistant, and the vengeance pushes deeds to the limits.
-When Brigadier General Nguyen Ngoc Loan was killing a Viet Cong activist who murdered a policeman and his whole family, he couldn’t imagine how the photo of this moment affects his future and the situation in Vietnam.
+When Brigadier General Nguyen Ngoc Loan was killing a Viet Cong activist who murdered a policeman and his whole family, he couldn’t imagine how the photo of this moment affects his future and Vietnam situation.
 The picture became one of the most known images of the Vietnam war.
 Photographer Eddie Adams was awarded for this image with a Pulitzer Prize but refused the prize.
 As he said later, “Two people died in that photograph: the recipient of the bullet and General Nguyen Ngoc Loan.
 The general killed the Viet Cong; I killed the general with my camera.”
-In fact this photo didn’t kill general but became a part of the Vietnam War history instead.
+In fact, this photo didn’t kill the general but became a part of the Vietnam War history instead.

 59. Invasion of Prague, Josef Koudelka, 1968.

-Democratic reforms of Alexander Dubcek in Czechoslovakia frightened the Soviet top, due to the possibility of losing a stable region.
-The Eastern Bloc’s power was under question, so to prevent it’s splitting, troops of Warsaw Pact countries (mostly USSR) invaded Czechoslovakia.
+Democratic reforms of Alexander Dubcek in Czechoslovakia frightened the Soviet top due to the possibility of losing a stable region.
+The Eastern Bloc’s power was under question, so to prevent it’s splitting, troops of Warsaw Pact countries (mostly the USSR) invaded Czechoslovakia.

 Josef Koudelka, a theatre photographer, captured the end of the Prague Spring.
 On the background of an empty street, he took a photo of his hand with the watch.
-This and many more photos he sent in The Sunday Times as Prague Photographer, where the images were published.
+He sent this and many more photos in The Sunday Times as Prague Photographer, where the images were published.
 His courage brought him an award – Overseas Press Club’s Robert Capa Gold Medal.

 60. Black Power Salute, John Dominis, 1968.

 Black Power Salute, captured by John Dominis, had a vast public resonance.
-The Olympics supposed to be apolitical, but the deed of African-American medal winners instead of being considered as a “human rights” salute was claimed as the most political statement during the games ever.
-The shaming and criticism of Black Power Salute by the International Olympic Committee was very subjective: years before Nazi salute was acceptable.
+The Olympics supposed to be apolitical, but the deed of African-American medal winners, instead of being considered a “human rights” salute, was claimed to be the most political statement during the games ever.
+The shaming and criticism of the Black Power Salute by the International Olympic Committee was very subjective: years before the Nazi salute was acceptable.
 All three sportsmen careers were affected: Tommie Smith and John Carlos were excluded from the Olympic village and, after returning home, faced ostracism.
 Australian athlete Peter Norman was criticized for joining the protest, wearing the same badge.
 This photo is a tipping point in the civil rights movement history.

 Only decades after, the Black Power Salute was accepted as a heroic protest against racial inequality.